CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 # Part 2 — Project Planning
 ## From a carbon question to a sampling design

-Before collecting sediment cores, you need to answer four questions:
+Before collecting sediment cores, its worth considering these four questions:

-1. **What do I want to know?**
+1. **What do I want to know?** - Are you collecting baseline data?
+Interested in comparing different management types?
-2. **Where does that question apply?**
+2. **Where does that question apply?** What areas do I want to know about?
+Is it the whole ecosystem?
+Just the eelgrass?
+High-meadow vs low?
-3. **How much data do I need?**
+3. **How much data do I need?** How many samples is enough?
+Can I estimate this before planning to see if it fits my budget?
-4. **Where should I collect samples?**
+4. **Where should I collect samples?** Where exactly should I be collecting data from?

-This section turns a project goal into a field-ready sampling plan.
+This section turns the answer to these questions into a plan

 **Quick links:** [Sampling Design Guide](Sampling-Design-Eng-2026.pdf) · [Sample Allocation Calculator](SampleDesign_SampleAllocationCalculator_WithStrata.xlsx) · [Coastal Blue Carbon Field Guide](../Coastal-Blue-Carbon-Field-Guide-FINAL.pdf) · [Howard et al. (2014) Blue Carbon Manual](https://www.thebluecarboninitiative.org/manual)